bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

 :index:`[TAG=Character Sets] <single: Character Sets>` Bareos is designed to handle most character sets of the world, US ASCII, German, French, Chinese, ...
 However, it does this by encoding everything in UTF-8, and it expects all configuration files (including those read on Win32 machines) to be in UTF-8 format.
 UTF-8 is typically the default on Linux machines, but not on all Unix machines, nor on Windows, so you must take some care to ensure that your locale is set properly before starting Bareos.

-:index:`[TAG=Windows->Configuration Files->UTF-8] <triple: Windows; Configuration Files; UTF-8>` To ensure that Bareos configuration files can be correctly read including foreign characters, the LANG environment variable must end in .UTF-8.
+:index:`[TAG=Windows->Configuration Files->UTF-8] <single: Windows; Configuration Files; UTF-8>` To ensure that Bareos configuration files can be correctly read including foreign characters, the LANG environment variable must end in .UTF-8.
 A full example is en_US.UTF-8.
 The exact syntax may vary a bit from OS to OS, so that the way you have to define it will differ from the example.
 On most newer Win32 machines you can use :command:`notepad` to edit the conf files, then choose output encoding UTF-8.

 Bareos assumes that all filenames are in UTF-8 format on Linux and Unix machines.
 On Win32 they are in Unicode (UTF-16) and will hence be automatically converted to UTF-8 format.